cnwzhjs/cnwzhjs.github.io/content/rust-based-os-botting-with-uefi-1.md

 tags = ["uefi", "efi", "os", "rust"]
 +++

+> All code of this tutorial can be accessed at my [GitHub repo](https://github.com/cnwzhjs/blog-uefi-os)

 ### Time to Write OS Tutorials in UEFI

 There are quite a lot of OS tutorials and YouTube videos out there.
 However, most of them are written to boot in BIOS mode.